ChristianVillalba/2022_react_complete_guide/03-starting-project-debug/README.md

 between the code that runs in the browser and the code we wrote.
 and we can access this code here in the **sources tab**,

+And then we could always dive into the different parts that you wanna analyze,
+and add a **Breakpoint** (rigth click on the line of code),
+In this case, that _deleteHandler_ function
+which is triggered when we click on the list item.

+Once you add such a **breakpoint**,
+when execute the action that triggers that code part where the breakpoint is placed.
+The code execution stops once it reaches that break point line.

+And now, we can step through our code step by step.